Safely Learning to Control the Constrained Linear Quadratic Regulator: Introduction

-We note that the OCP given in \eqref{eq:constrained_lqr_stoch} is a convex, but infinite-dimensional problem.
-It is an idealized baseline to compare our actual solutions to; our sub-optimality guarantees will be with respect to the optimal cost achieved by this idealized problem.
-This is a desirable baseline, since it optimizes for average case performance $J_{\sigma}$ but ensures safety for the worst-case behavior, consistent with MPC literature~\cite{mayne2005robust,oldewurtel2008tractable}.
+As we show in the following section, the optimal control problem given in \eqref{eq:constrained_lqr_stoch} is a convex, but infinite-dimensional problem.
+It is an idealized baseline to compare our actual solutions to; our sub-optimality guarantees will be with respect to the optimal cost achieved by this problem.
+It is a relevant baseline, since it optimizes for average case performance but ensures safety for the worst-case behavior, consistent with MPC literature~\cite{mayne2005robust,oldewurtel2008tractable}.
 We remark that an alternative to \eqref{eq:constrained_lqr_stoch} is to replace the worst case constraint behavior with probabilistic chance constraints~\cite{farina2016stochastic}.
 We do not work with chance constraints because they are generally difficult to directly enforce on an infinite horizon; arguments around recursive feasibility using robust invariant sets are common in the MPC literature to deal with this issue.